jeffbski/modulize/README.md

 ## TODO

  - Will this work like extend and only on certain instances?
- - Add undo to allow testing before and after
  - Make class methods work too

 ## Note on Patches/Pull Requests